Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Summary

-We analyse the properties of galaxies as a function of the void centric distance using the largest $\Lambda$CDM cosmological hydrodynamical simulation from the \EAGLE project.
-The simulation evolves a comoving region of 100 $\rm cMpc$ on a side with an initial number of DM and gas particles of $2\times 1570^3$ and a model for galaxy formation physics that reproduces many galaxy observables \citep {schaye2015,crain2015,furlong2015a}.
-The resolution of the simulation allows us to investigate the effects of a large-scale environment within a cosmological context.
+We analyse the properties of galaxies as a function of the void-centric distance using the largest $\Lambda$CDM cosmological hydrodynamical simulation from the \EAGLE project \citep {schaye2015,crain2015,furlong2015a}.
 Our research focuses on central galaxies with a stellar-mass larger than $10^9 \Msun$, yielding, 7400 central galaxies.
 To identify voids in the simulation, we use the void catalogue constructed in \cite{paillas2017} with a spherical under-density finder \citep{padilla2005}.
-The void catalogue consists of 709 voids, nine of which have a radius larger than $10\pMpc$ and the smallest of which has a radius above $3\pMpc$.
-Based on the distance to the centre of the closest void, we defined four parent samples of galaxies: Inner void galaxies are those located at a distance between 0 and $0.8 \Rvoid$.
-Outer void galaxies are those located between 0.8 and $\Rvoid$.
-Wall and skeleton galaxies are those that are placed between $\Rvoid$ and $1.4\Rvoid $ and larger than $1.4\Rvoid$, respectively.
+Based on the void-centric distance, we defined four parent samples of galaxies: Inner void, outer void, wall and skeleton galaxies.

 Our findings are as follows: \begin{itemize} \item We find that the stellar mass distribution of galaxies in inner and outer voids are biased towards low-stellar mass galaxies (see Fig.~\ref{fig:gmf}), consistent with observations and cosmological N-body simulations \citep {croton2005,moorman2016,ricciardelli2014}. \item We also study the halo mass-stellar mass relation, finding that galaxies in voids have smaller stellar-mass fractions than galaxies in denser regions for halo masses of $M_{\rm halo}=10^{11,12}\Msun$ (see Fig.~\ref{fig:gmf}).
 This is in agreement with other cosmological hydrodynamical simulations \citep[e.g.][]{alfaro2020,habouzit2020}.